 If you haven’t walked through a flooring center in a few years, put it on your short list of things to do.
 While you’ll still find hardwood, carpet and tile products, you’ll be amazed at the dozens of laminate flooring options that closely mimic ceramic, stone and wood flooring.
 Some brands, like Pergo, the granddaddy of laminate flooring, are so realistic you might not know you’re looking at a synthetic product; but when it comes to Pergo versus laminate flooring from other sources, there's a wide range of quality.

 The Birth of Laminate Flooring

 Most Pergo versus laminate flooring from other companies have samples that look similar in the showroom.
-Subtle differences, however, can mean the difference between a sturdy floor that retains its beauty for years -- and a thin floor that dulls soon after installation and squeaks every time you walk on it.
-Laminate thickness ranges from 7-millimeters to 12-millimeters, with the thicker laminate being better suited for installation on floors that are slightly out-of-level, or for those times when extra sound dampening between floors is desirable.
+Subtle distinctions, however, can mean the difference between a sturdy floor that retains its beauty for years -- and a thin floor that dulls soon after installation and squeaks every time you walk on it.
+Laminate thickness ranges from 7 millimeters to 12 millimeters, with the thicker laminate being better suited for installation on floors that are slightly out of level, or for those times when extra sound dampening between floors is desirable.

 Most residential Pergo laminate products earn an “AC-4,” rating, making them among the best choices for attractive residential applications.
 Surface texture doesn’t affect the quality of the laminate, but high gloss finishes resist scratching better than embossed surfaces that closely mimic the texture of real wood or stone.
 The biggest factor in durability is how much aluminum oxide is present in the surface layer.
 The more aluminum oxide, the stronger the surface.
 Commercial AC-5 rated laminate contains the most aluminum oxide so it’s very durable, but the high level of the chemical tends to make the surface a little cloudy.